aptible/www.aptible.com/content/posts/y_combinator.md

 1. Who are your competitors?
 1. Who might become competitors?
 1. What competition do you fear most?
-1. Someone just showed us an idea like this right before you guys.
-I don't like it.
-What else do you have?
 1. What is your burn rate?
 1. How long can you go before funding?
 1. Have you raised funding?